 \SetPS changes the currently selected printer server.
 This command only changes the stored name or number of the current printer server.
-No check is made that the printer server exists, or is available, until the next time you print to the net printer driver.
+No check is made that the printer server exists, or is available, until the next time you print to the network printer.
 It is only then that an error might be generated.